 Site Layout

-Comprehensive assessments have been undertaken and will be submitted as part of the planning application including EIA Screening Report, Natura Impact Statement (‘NIS’), Preliminary Construction Environmental Management Plan (‘pCEMP’) and Environmental and Engineering reports.
+Comprehensive assessments have been undertaken and has been submitted as part of the planning application including EIA Screening Report, Natura Impact Statement (‘NIS’), Preliminary Construction Environmental Management Plan (‘pCEMP’) and Environmental and Engineering reports.
 There has also been a comprehensive noise assessment and glint and glare assessment undertaken.
-All this information will be available to view on Waterford City and County Council Planning Portal.
+All this information is available to view on Waterford City and County Council Planning Portal.

 Community Benefit Fund

-If the solar farm is granted planning permission, Regnum is committed to setting up a community benefit package to support the local community.
+If the solar farm is granted planning permission, Regnum is committed to setting up a community benefit package to support local clubs and projects that will benefit the residents living closest to the project.
 We will collaborate closely with the community to customise this financial support package, placing local individuals at the forefront of decision-making regarding its implementation and impact.

 Communications